jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 ## One size to rule them all

-> 2x 50% jpg has a perfect non-retina appearance,
-a good retina appearance and an acceptable size.

 Below you will find an overview of the options ordered by file size.
 The conclusion is that if you care about 'perfect' images, you should always compress the retina version.
 If I had to choose one option from the list below, because I wanted to define that globally in Hugo, I would choose the '2x 50% jpg' version, as 2x 50% jpg has a perfect non-retina appearance, a good retina appearance and an acceptable size.

+> I would choose the '2x 50% jpg' version...

 <br>

 |Compression|Size|@1x|@2x|